Introduction

 write_at(target, payload)

-• Since glibc 2.38, the TLS is no longer at a fixed offset from libc base, therefore we can no longer find the TLS address via a fixed offset from libc.
+Since glibc 2.38, TLS is no longer at a fixed offset from the libc base, so the TLS address must be leaked or computed through other means rather than derived from a known libc address.